mickeygoussetorg/trigger-jenkins-job/README.md

 **poll-time** | Time, in seconds, of how often the action should poll the Jenkins job to see if it has completed **timeout-value** | Time, in seconds, of how long the action should run before timing out, i.e. how long should the action wait for Jenkins to complete the job
 **verbose** | true/false.
 This value, when true, enables extra logging in the build output.
 By default it is false, meaning minimal logging
+**parameters** | A set of Jenkins build parameters to pass through on the job trigger.
+Example: "PARAM1=VALUE PARAM2=VALUE"